aclark4life/django-mongodb-cli/README.md

 #### 3rd Party Libraries

-Same as above with `django` replaced by the 3rd party library names.
+Same as above but with `django` replaced by 3rd party library name e.g. `django-filter`.

 ### Start project